The Bankrate promise

 Although renters insurance is generally much less expensive than homeowners or condo insurance, there are still ways to reduce your premium.

-- Bundle your policies: If you also have an auto insurance policy, consider bundling your renters insurance with the same insurer — you might earn a discount on both policies.
+- Bundle your policies: If you also have an auto insurance policy, consider bundling your renters insurance with the same insurer to earn a discount.

 - Install protection devices: If your apartment has smoke alarms, a carbon monoxide detector or a home invasion alert system, you might save money on your policy.

 - Consider how you pay: If you can pay your annual premium in full, you might save money.
-If you do need to pay in installments, many companies offer discounts if you sign up for an automatic withdrawal.
+If you do need to pay in installments, many companies offer discounts if you sign up for automatic withdrawal.

 - Increase your deductible: Your deductible is the amount you will pay out of pocket if you file a claim.
 Generally, the higher your deductible, the lower your premium.
 Just be sure to choose a level that you can afford to pay if you file a claim.